Mojtaba-NikAeen/binge/README.md

 ## Keep track of what you watched and what you want to watch

 - create a user with email and password
-- search for movies using title and year
+- search for movies using title
 - add or remove movies from your lists
-- rate movies
+- search through your lists